yianni-ververis/qlik-sense-wordpress-plugin/README.md

 ##### Cannot access the page

+- For those that are upgrading to 1.1.7, make sure you set the settings page again with the port and if its over https
 - Make sure you or a Qlik Sys Admin whitelists the site's url in your Virtual Proxy
 - If the virtual proxy is "yianni" make sure you add in the settings "/yianni/"
 - There are known issues with wp's cache plugins.
 - You may experience issues if any other plugin is using requirejs.

 #### Changelog

+##### 1.1.7
+* Add "Port" and "Secure" in the options so we can connect to Qlik Sense Desktop

 ##### 1.1.6
 * The variable qs_appid is added to store the value from the custom field appid.
 The custom field is used to be able to use a separate app for each page.